 Remarketing and retargeting are two words for the same concept.
 Google calls it remarketing, everyone else mostly refers to it as retargeting.
 Have you ever coincidentally seen ads for a product you were recently looking at on another website?
-Well, that wasn’t a coincidence—it was remarketing.
-Remarketing can happen across websites, social media, and mobile apps.
+Well, that wasn’t a coincidence—it was remarketing, one of the fastest growing marketing tactics of recent years, and it’s happening all the time across websites, social media, and mobile apps.

 Collecting visitor data

 Building your lists

 At the broadest level, you can create a remarketing audience of all people who simply visited your website.
 However many businesses go much deeper.
 In the e-commerce sector, it is considered best-practice to remarket to visitors who added a product to cart using the previously mentioned dynamic product ads, more advanced tactics include matching recently viewed product pages and engagement indicators like time on site and scroll depth.

 Building the campaigns